cruxppc/cruxppc-ng-3.5/notes/install.md

 If you are building a kernel from source with support for the builtin WIFI (airport or some such...), then you will also need to obtain the propreitary b43 firmware.
-This can be done later but it easier to obtain it prior on an system that is already running and connected to the internet and then copy it to a USB stick for use during the install.
+This can be done later but it easier to obtain it beforehand on an system that is already running and connected to the internet and then copy it to a USB stick for use during the install.
 You can install the b43-fwcutter tool on most distrubitions and use it to obtain the needed b43 firmware.
-The b43fwscript file in this repository may be helpful.
+The b43fwscript file in this repository may be helpful for downloading the needed b43 firmware.

 Copy any needed firmwares and kernel source onto a USB flash stick.
 The USB stick should be in exfat, regular fat, or ext2,3 and 4 type of filesystem.